Gemini Image Models (Nano Banana Family)

 Using Reference Images

-All three models accept reference images to guide the output.
-The way you use them varies by task.
+Gemini 2.5, 3.0 Pro, and 3.1 accept reference images to guide the output.
+Gemini 3.1 can also accept an input video instead of reference images.
+The way you use each input type varies by task.

 • Single reference: provide one image and a prompt describing the edit.
 The model applies the instruction while preserving the subject.